Last Updated on January 25, 2021 by Paroma

 Parking: Park on El Camino Del Mar and Point Lobos Ave or El Camino Del Mar and 32nd Ave

 Restrooms: In Land’s End visitor center (might be closed for 2020-2021 health advisory), portable toilet available near Land’s End parking lot

 Mile Rock beach is one of the two hidden beaches in the city and is located in the Sea Cliff neighborhood, one of the most beautiful neighborhoods to visit in San Francisco.
 This dog friendly San Francisco beach allows dogs to be off-leash, but they should be under voice control at all times.

-This beach is accessible via the Land’s End trail that can be accessed from El Camino Del Mar and Point Lobos Avenue (just up the hill from the ruins/near Land’s End parking lot) or from El Camino Del Mar/Lincoln Highway and 32nd Avenue on the east end.
+This beach is accessible via the Land’s End trail, one of the best hikes in San Francisco, that can be accessed from El Camino Del Mar and Point Lobos Avenue (just up the hill from the ruins/near Land’s End parking lot) or from El Camino Del Mar/Lincoln Highway and 32nd Avenue on the east end.
 Since the trail is narrow and hiker heavy, dogs should be on leash during the hike.